 - Safety Village Demonstration - Ideal for elementary school students, this program features the cooperatives' "Safety Village," a model community complete with a working electrical distribution system.
 The desktop model is well-suited for use in the classroom.
 A cooperative representative will present the program.

 For more information or to schedule one of these programs, contact your local electric cooperative.
-Click here for a listing of the state's electric cooperatives.
+View a list of the state's electric cooperatives.